johnrudolph/beast-master/rules.md

 # Gameplay

+Each Age has two phases: Action Phase and Harvest Phase.

+## Action Phase
-Colossi's gameplay simply consists of player turns.
-Continue taking turns until any player has reached 1 of the 3 victory conditions.
+The Action Phase simply consists of player turns.
+On your turn, you will do the following in order:

-## Colossus Turn

-### Action Phase
 1. **Draw**: Draw 1 Colossus Card.
 2. **Actions**: Take 4 Actions.
-With your Action, you may either play a Colossus card, or move (see full Movement rules in the next section).
+With your Action, you may either play a Colossus card, or move your Colossus or an Acolyte (see full Movement rules in the next section).
 3. **Move Beast**: You may move a Beast 1 space.

+## Harvest Phase
+The Harvest Phase is where you collect rewards from the board.
+This happens at the end of each Age.
+First, read the special scoring instructions on the Age card.
+Distribute rewards as instructed.

+Then, beginning with the player with the Mantle, take turns harvesting.
+On your turn, you will Harvest just one space that you control.
+If you do not control any spaces, or prefer not to harvest, you may pass, meaning that you are done Harvesting fo the Age.

+*Note*: This means that two different player could Harvest the same space at Harvest.
+Suppose Mitch has three Acolytes, and John has one.
+Mitch Harvests the space, and collects his rewards.
+Now John has control of the space, and he can Harvest it on his next turn.

+When you Harvest a space, return *all* of your Acolytes on that space to your hand.
+If your Colossus is on that space, lay it on its side to indicate that you have already harvested that space.
+Then collect the space's rewards:

+1. **Gold cubes**: Collect any Gold cubes from the space, and return them to the bank.
+Gain one Gold for each cube.
+2. **Grass Tiles**: If the space has Loot, collect it immediately.
+3. **Environments**: If the space is a special environment, follow the environment's rules.

+Once all players have passed, pass the Mantle to the player in first place, and begin the next Age.

 ## Game End

-The game ends when any player has 50 Gold.
-Each player must take an equal number of turns.
-So once a player reaches 50, continue taking turns until you reach the player who took the first turn of the game.
+At the end of the third Age, the game ends.
+The player with the most Gold wins.

 # Movement
 You have 4 Actions on your turn, and it costs 1 Action to move your Colossus or an Acolyte 1 space in any direction.
 Colossi and Acolytes follow the same rules for movement.